Constant-time connectivity tests: Distance to Connectivity Estimate

 \section{Distance to Connectivity Estimate}

-Our algorithm for estimating the number of connected components is based on an earlier algorithm~\cite{Berenbrink2014}, which has a worst-case query complexity of $O(\delta^{-4})$ and an expected query complexity of $O(\delta^{-2}\log(\delta^{-1}))$.
-We made some modifications to reduce the worst-case query complexity to $O(\delta^{-2}\log(\delta^{-1}))$ and allow the probability $p$ of the error being outside the error bound to be specified instead of always using a fixed probability of $\frac{3}{4}$.
+Our algorithm for estimating the number of connected components is based on an earlier algorithm~\cite{Berenbrink2014}, which had worst-case query complexity $O(\delta^{-4})$ and expected query complexity $O(\delta^{-2}\log(\delta^{-1}))$.
+We reduce the worst-case query complexity to $O(\delta^{-2}\log(\delta^{-1}))$ and allow the probability $p$ of the error being outside the error bound to be specified instead of using a fixed value of $\frac{3}{4}$.

 rand\_range($i$) returns a random integer in the range $1, \ldots, i$.
 Each number $j$ is returned with probability $j^{-2} - (j + 1)^{-2}$ for $j < i$, while $i$ is returned with probability $i^{-2}$.
 The function 1\_set() can be implemented as above in Section~\ref{Connectivitytest}; the additional parameter \&$\ell$ is used to limit the total number of queries made: $\ell$ is decremented each time a query is made; when $\ell$ reaches $0$, no further queries are made.